 Make Apple Sauce or Apple Butter

 Another way to preserve apples is to learn how to make applesauce or butter.
-This is a great way to use apples that are starting to go bad.
+This is a great way to use apples starting to go bad.

-Simply cook the apples down into a sauce or butter.
-Then store applesauce and apple butter in an airtight container in the fridge or freezer.
+Simply cook the apples down into a sauce or apple butter.
+Then store applesauce and butter in an airtight container in the fridge or freezer.
 You could also make homemade apple cider.
 Or if you have just a few apples on hand, try them in a favorite recipe, like this old-fashioned easy apple cake.

 Learn How to Can Apples